mathworks-ref-arch/matlab-on-azure-win/releases/R2026a/README.md

 2. Click the **Review + create** button.

 3. Review the Azure Marketplace terms and conditions and click the **Create** button.

+If you use a network license manager, deploy the resources into a subnet within the same or peered virtual network as the network license manager to ensure that your VM can access the port and hostname (or IP address) of the network license manager.
+If your network license manager is on a peered network, use the Private IPv4 address of the network license manager instead of the hostname to avoid name resolution issues.

 ## Step 3.
 Connect to the Virtual Machine in the Cloud